Chart Color Schemes

 Age

-The median age in Pinjarra is 42 years, which is significantly higher than Greater Perth's average of 37 years and Australia's national average of 38 years.
-The 65-74 age group constitutes 12.4% of Pinjarra's population, compared to a lower representation of the 25-34 cohort at 9.0%.
-Post-2021 Census data reveals that the 75 to 84 age group has grown from 7.5% to 8.7%, while the 5 to 14 cohort has declined from 14.3% to 13.1% and the 25 to 34 group has dropped from 10.1% to 9.0%.
-Population forecasts for 2041 indicate substantial demographic changes in Pinjarra, with the 75 to 84 age group expected to grow by 75%, reaching 1,850 people from 1,056.
-Notably, the combined 65+ age groups will account for 74% of total population growth, reflecting Pinjarra's aging demographic profile.
-In contrast, the 0 to 4 and 35 to 44 cohorts are expected to experience population declines.
+The median age in Pinjarra is 42 years, significantly higher than Greater Perth's average of 37 years and Australia's average of 38 years.
+The 65-74 age group comprises 12.4% of Pinjarra's population, compared to Greater Perth, while the 25-34 age group makes up 9.0%.
+Post-2021 Census data shows that the 75 to 84 age group has grown from 7.5% to 8.7% of the population.
+Conversely, the 5 to 14 age group has decreased from 14.3% to 13.1%, and the 25 to 34 age group has dropped from 10.1% to 9.0%.
+Population forecasts for Pinjarra in 2041 indicate substantial demographic changes, with the 75 to 84 age group expected to grow by 73% (an increase of 780 people), reaching a total of 1,850 from 1,069.
+Notably, the combined 65+ age groups are projected to account for 76% of Pinjarra's total population growth, reflecting the area's aging demographic profile.
+In contrast, the 0 to 4 and 35 to 44 age cohorts are expected to experience population declines.